daaronr/micro-giving-pub/be2024/handout_bothmodules.md

-Adv: The utilities, and decisions, of family members are highly connected.
-There is an ongoing debate and research programme considering when to model a household's decisions as 'unitary' and when to consider the individual preferences of the household members.
+\textcolor{RawSienna}{Adv:} \textcolor{gray}{The utilities, and decisions, of family members are highly connected.
+There is an ongoing debate and research programme considering when to model a household's decisions as 'unitary' and when to consider the individual preferences of the household members.}

 ***